How can we help you?

 Application: Text Desktop version

-When you cut, the data is removed from the document and placed to the clipboard.
-When copying, the data is not changed in the document, but a copy is placed on the clipboard.
+When you use the Cut command, the data is removed from the document and placed on the clipboard.
+When copying, the selected contents of the document do not change and their copies are placed to the clipboard.

-You can insert the data cut or copied into MyOffice Text, as well as into other applications, such as MyOffice Spreadsheet.
+You can insert the data copied or cut into MyOffice Text, as well as into other applications, such as MyOffice Spreadsheet.

 2.Run the Cut command in one of the following ways:

-On the Toolbar, select the Edit section and click t_edit_cut Cut.
+On the Toolbar, in the Edit section, click t_edit_cut Cut.

-Right-click the selected text and click Cut in the shortcut menu.
+Right-click the selected content and run the Cut command from the context menu.

 2.Run the Copy command in one of the following ways:

-On the Toolbar, select the Edit section and click t_edit_copy Copy.
+On the Toolbar, in the Edit section, click t_edit_copy Copy.

-Right-click the selected text and click Copy in the shortcut menu.
+Right-click the selected content and run the Copy command from the context menu.

 Paste the last cut or copied data

-Pre-copied or cut out data in the clipboard is available for inserting.
-You can paste data from the clipboard with or without saving the original formatting.
+You can paste previously copied or cut data from the clipboard.
+You can paste data from the clipboard with or without preserving the original formatting.

-1.Place the cursor where you want to insert the content or select the text (object) you want to replace with data from the clipboard.
+1.Place the cursor where you want to paste the data, or select the text (object) you want to replace with data from the clipboard.

-On the Toolbar, select the Edit section and click t_edit_paste Paste.
+On the Toolbar, in the Edit section, click t_edit_paste Paste.

-On the Toolbar, select the Edit section and press the arrow to the right of the t_edit_paste Paste button.
-In the drop-down list, select the Paste command.
+On the Toolbar, select the Edit section and click the arrow to the right of the t_edit_paste Paste button.
+In the drop-down list, select Paste.

-When you insert data without keeping the original formatting, only the text will be inserted from the clipboard.
-That means that when you insert tables, shapes with text or links, only the text which these elements contain will be inserted.
-If the text that you copy or cut contains images, they will not be inserted into the document.
+When you paste data without preserving the original formatting, only text is pasted from the clipboard.
+For example, when you paste a table, a shape with text or a link, only the text that these objects contain is pasted into the document.
+If the copied or cut fragment contains images, they are not pasted into the document.

-The text inserted from the clipboard will be formatted using the style of the text where it is inserted.
+For text that is pasted from the clipboard, the style of the text to which it is being added is applied.

-To insert text without formatting, follow the steps below:
+To paste data without the original formatting, follow the steps below:

-1.Place the cursor where you want to insert the content or select the text (object) you want to replace with data from the clipboard.
+1.Place the cursor where you want to paste the data, or select the text (object) you want to replace with data from the clipboard.

-In the Command menu, select Edit > Paste Text Only.
+In the Edit menu, select Paste Text Only.

-On the Toolbar, select the Edit section and press the arrow to the right of the t_edit_paste Paste button.
-In the drop-down list, select the Paste Text Only command.
+On the Toolbar, select the Edit section and click the arrow to the right of the t_edit_paste Paste button.
+In the drop-down list, select Paste Text Only.

-Right-click to open the context menu and click Paste Text Only.
+Right-click to open the context menu and select the Paste Text Only command.

 Paste data from the clipboard history